Dermal Filler Removal

 There is an escalating number of practitioners who have had little experience or training in injecting Dermal Fillers and (Medical) Aesthetic procedures, let alone know how to then correct their mistakes or even recognise them and / or a potential medical emergency.

 The number of practitioners who work outside of the guidelines and protocols either intentionally disregarding them or because the only training they have had is a short 2 to 5 day course is on the increase in an industry that has little to no regulation in the UK.
 Often these new practitioners do not have a medical background that allows them to understand the implications of their actions but at the same time convince an unsuspecting public by using words like ‘Clinical Excellence’, ‘Fully Trained’ etc that they know what they are doing.
-Of course it’s only a matter of time and luck before these inadequacies show up.
+Of course it’s only a matter of time and luck before these inadequacies show up and Dermal filler removal is needed.

-This has led to a major increase in the number of procedures that are causing minor to very severe complications including blindness from Lip injections, facial paralysis and necrosis of facial tissue.
+Inevitably there has been a major increase in the number of procedures that are causing minor to very severe complications including blindness from Lip injections, facial paralysis and necrosis of facial tissue.

-Therefore it’s little surprise that we are seeing a sharp increase in the number of people coming to us for dermal filler correction or removal after treatments performed by others.
+Therefore it’s little surprise that we are seeing a sharp increase in the number of people coming to us for dermal filler removal after treatments performed by others.

 We see both ladies and gentlemen who at best have too much filler, lumpy and uneven texture, filler injected in the wrong place, a Tyndall effect where the filler is (blueish/grey tinge) and minor infections.